JanCBrammer/biopeaks/README.md

 After extracting the PPG signals and peak annotations you can run the `benchmark_PPG` script in the test folder.

 # Changelog

+### Version 1.3.0 (April 27, 2020)
++ enhancement: using the official Qt Python bindings (PySide2) instead of PyQt5.
++ bugfix: enforcing minimal figure height to comply with requirements of Matplotlib > 3.2.0.

 ### Version 1.2.2 (April 15, 2020)
 + enhancement: faster auto-correction of ECG and PPG peaks with pandas rolling window.